Accidents And Sneezing

 Is Sneezing Arm Pain "Normal?"

-The arm pain intensity, location, and time it affects the person can vary with some people having pain in the shoulders and lower arm and others having pain and numbness in the elbow.
-For some people, this pain lasts for the length of the sneeze, while others it dissipates within seconds.
+The arm pain intensity, location, and time it affects the person can vary, with some people having pain in the shoulders and lower arm and others having pain and numbness in the elbow.
+For some people, this pain lasts for the length of the sneeze, while for others, it dissipates within seconds.
 But for some individuals, the grief can last for a couple of minutes.
-And for other patients, the pain can go from the location of the arms to the hands and fingers before going away ultimately.
+And for other patients, the pain can go from the arms' location to the hands and fingers before going away ultimately.

 Some individuals have pain and tingling in either one or both arms, and in some cases, the pain may happen in the chest area.
-Pain in the arms and chest is often associated with cardiovascular disease.
-And this is especially the case with radiating shoulder at the base of the neck, down to the fingers.
-And although pain during or after sneezing is not associated with cardiovascular disease, it exacerbates other pain responses in the body.
+Pain in the arms and chest remains associated with cardiovascular disease radiating from your shoulder from your neck's base, down your fingers.
+And although pain during or after sneezing is not associated with cardiovascular disease, it exacerbates other body pain responses.